TerrySimBar/credit-risk-classification/README.md

 # credit-risk-classification
 <br>
-A supervised machine learning project that uses SciKit-learn's `LogisticRegression` and imbalanced-learn's `RandomOverSampler` to build an effective logistic regression model to predict the creditworthiness of borrowers in two classes: healthy loans (Class 0) and high-risk loans (Class 1).
+A supervised machine learning project that uses SciKit-learn's `LogisticRegression` and Imbalanced-learn's `RandomOverSampler` to build an effective logistic regression model to predict the creditworthiness of borrowers in two classes: healthy loans (Class 0) and high-risk loans (Class 1).
 <br>
 <br>
 <br>